-Chris Lett, RS Components’ UK Sales Director, believes communication is the key to ensuring contract compliance.
+Kate Davies, Head of Global Commercial Services at RS Components, believes communication is the key to ensuring contract compliance.
 As the owners of the contractual relationships, MRO procurement teams must be the main point of contact for suppliers, he says.
 Because if procurement teams and suppliers don’t work together, contract compliance can easily slip.

 “In these extraordinary circumstances, it’s very important that suppliers keep customers informed about any issues that crop up and have honest discussions with them rather than running into contract compliance issues when things go wrong,” he says.

 Where the pandemic has forced suppliers to change their sourcing, it’s vital they communicate this to the customer as it might constitute a breach of contract.
 It’s equally important that the new source can supply products that meet the specifications in the original contract.

 Kate Davies says it’s important for procurement teams to build relationships with other parts of the business to ensure that they understand the reasons why compliance is important.

 She says the same is true for suppliers.
 “One of the key takeaways since the start of the pandemic is that truly resilient relationships allow you to have honest conversations and collaborate to reduce the impact of risks in the supply chain,” says Davies.
 “You have to rely on transparency and rapport.”